 The map was compiled on the basis given in the book "Deutsche Geschichte" (Herrmann Joachim.
 1982, 115)

 Shown on the map movement paths of the Cimbri Teutons, and Ambrons overlap with the location toponyms found in Central Europe which can be decrypted using the Kurdish language.
-However, evidence that the Cimbri reached Teutoburgium, marked on the map, are absent, it's just a guess based on the name of the Roman fortress.
+However, evidence that the Cimbri reached Teutoburgium, marked on the map, is absent, it's just a guess based on the name of the Roman fortress.